JohnnyXu158/MBAS24/Submission/README.md

 Titile: Final Test for MBAS 2024

 Contents:

 Hi MBAS Committee,

-Here is our docker image address: mbas24miccai/example.
+Here is our docker image name: mbas24miccai/example.
 See the attached file for the completed code.

 Thanks,
 Team ABC